 Your totals for each client will be in the top row for that month or week.
 I do this weekly so that I can track more precisely throughout the month, but doing this monthly would probably work just as well.
 Then add the client totals to your monthly billable hours.

-The first month I did this, I reclaimed and billed over 10 hours of what would have otherwise been ‘lost’ time.
+The first month I did this, I reclaimed and billed 24 hours of what would have otherwise been ‘lost’ time.